pmjones/php-styler/README.md

 >
 > McCoy: Its new matrix?
 Do you have any idea what you're saying?
 >
-> Spock: I was not attempting to evaulate its moral implications.
+> Spock: I was not attempting to evaulate its [aesthetic] implications.

 However, the default styling is basically reasonable, and can be customized with little effort.